gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 ### Kafka Consumer with Manual Offset Control

-Create a new Java Class `KafkaConsumerManual` in the package `com.trivadis.kafakws.consumer` just created by copy-pasting from the class `KafkaConsumerAuto`.
+Create a new Java Class `KafkaConsumerManual` in the package `com.trivadis.kafkaws.consumer` just created by copy-pasting from the class `KafkaConsumerAuto`.

 Replace the `runConsumer()` method with the code below.